 - B.S.
 (Liberal Arts), University of Manitoba, Winnipeg, Canada, 1948

 I have had two research careers.
-First, prior to 1965, I was an accelerator physicist at the Argonne Lab, specializing in strong magnetic fields, and using heavy nuclear shielding.
+First, prior to 1965, I was an accelerator physicist at the Argonne Lab, specializing in strong magnetic fields, (and using heavy nuclear shielding}.
 But I had begun to think about very weak magnetic fields, and that the human body must be a rich source of such fields.
-For example, the same currents from the heart which produce the ECG should also produce a weak magnetic field over the chest.
-Also, the same currents from the brain which produce the EEG should produce a weak field over the head.
+For exame, the same currents from the brain which produce the EEG should produce a weak field over the head.
 And there should be new information in these fields.
 To pursue this new work, I switched careers.
 In 1965 I joined the faculty of the U. of Illinois.
-My idea was to try to measure these weak fields inside a magnetically-shielded room, to keep out the much larger external fields; similar to the idea of nuclear shielding.
+My idea was to try to measure these weak fields inside a magnetically-shielded room, to keep out the much larger external fields; similar to the idea of nuclear shielding reducing nuclear background signals.
 I soon built such a room.

 However, a bit earlier, the first measurement of the body’s magnetic field had been made elsewhere.
 This was of the heart, but using a magnetic gradiometer -- two large coils -- to reduce the background (the first magnetocardiogram or MCG); but they used no shielding, and the signal was barely seen above background noise.
 Then later, in my shielded room, I also measured the heart, but using a somewhat better detector; I obtained a much clearer MCG signal, and was able to plot a vector picture of what was happening.
 Also, I measured the much weaker field of the human brain; this was the first magnetoencepahalogram (MEG).
 But the signals were not yet as clear as conventional ECGs and EEGs, because the room still allowed some background leakage, and the detector was itself noisy.